Now that 2016 is here and roadmaps season is in its peak, it is a good opportunity to write about a 'Product Roadmap Road trip' I once did.

-I was raveling to present my product's roadmap to some of my biggest customers (in my B2B reality) due to their requests and my wish to collect feedback.
-I was trying to make as many meetings as possible in 1 week of travel.
+I was raveling to present my product's roadmap to some of my biggest customers due to their requests, and my wish to collect feedback.
+I was trying to make as many meetings as possible in one week of travel.
 Challenging yet important and even fun.

 The things you learn just from sitting in the same room with your customers and not just being "a phone call away" (like it is sometime easy for us to claim) are amazing!
 Once you get out of your desk office ("comfort zone" you might say), you get the sense of the real world and how things actually look out there.
 I'm trying to do this as much as I can but still every time it strikes me with new surprise.

 You can actually see how your customers work and you get a chance to really listen to them.
 No buffering, no filtering, no "bottom-lining", no generalization of things from any mediators.
 You get to hear it straight from the source.